 The sharpness is defined by the quality of the lens, as well as the aperture being used.
 With a closed aperture (large value such as 11) the sharpness increases.
 The lens quality itself is defined by the manufacturing quality, the size of the lens (larger sensors can use larger lenses), the lens assembly (zoom lenses have typically less sharpness than fixed focal length lenses).
 Besides the lens itself, sharpness can also be diminished by motion blur, which should be considered with moving scenes by a short exposure time.

 Choosing the right exposure parameters is crucial for image quality.
 For Photogrammetric applications, the image should be neither over- nor under-exposed. so the histogram should be in the center.

 The following sequence of defining the parameters can be used:

-1. Reduce the ISO value to a minimum (e.g. 100).
+Reduce the ISO value to a minimum (e.g. 100).
 The ISO value is an amplification of the sensor sensitivity.
 If set too high, it will lead to an increase of radiometric noise.

-4. In case of an underexposure adjust the aperture accordingly.
+In case of an underexposure, adjust the aperture accordingly.
 (For more details on image acquisition find also this paper, penultimate page).